Sepsis: History

-The term "σήψις" (sepsis) was introduced by Hippocrates in the fourth century BC, and it meant the process of decay or decomposition of organic matter.
-In the eleventh century, Avicenna used the term "blood rot" for diseases linked to severe purulent process.
+The Greek word σήπω (sepo, to rot) is first seen in the works of Homer in the 8th century BC, and later "σήψις" (sepsis) was introduced by Hippocrates in the 4th century BC, originally referring to the process of decay or decomposition of organic matter.
+In the 11th century, Avicenna used the term "blood rot" for diseases linked to severe purulent process.
 Though severe systemic toxicity had already been observed, it was only in the 19th century that the specific term – sepsis – was used for this condition.

 The terms "septicemia", also spelled "septicaemia", and "blood poisoning" referred to the microorganisms or their toxins in the blood.
 The International Statistical Classification of Diseases and Related Health Problems (ICD) version 9, which was in use in the US until 2013, used the term septicemia with numerous modifiers for different diagnoses, such as "Streptococcal septicemia".
 All those diagnoses have been converted to sepsis, again with modifiers, in ICD-10, such as "Sepsis due to streptococcus".

 The current terms are dependent on the microorganism that is present: bacteremia if bacteria are present in the blood at abnormal levels and are the causative issue, viremia for viruses, and fungemia for a fungus.

 By the end of the 19th century, it was widely believed that microbes produced substances that could injure the mammalian host and that soluble toxins released during infection caused the fever and shock that were commonplace during severe infections.
 Pfeiffer coined the term endotoxin at the beginning of the 20th century to denote the pyrogenic principle associated with Vibrio cholerae.
 It was soon realized that endotoxins were expressed by most and perhaps all gram-negative bacteria.
 The lipopolysaccharide character of enteric endotoxins was elucidated in 1944 by Shear.
 The molecular character of this material was determined by Luderitz et al. in 1973.